Nagi-ovo/Nagi-ovo/README.md

 Hi there 👋

-I'm an junior student majoring in AI at Beiing University of Technology, diving into Neural Networks🥹
+I'm an senior student majoring in AI at Beiing University of Technology, diving into Neural Networks🥹

 Let's connect on GitHub!